AkilaDPerera/MonitorLinuxServer/README.md

-# Monitor Linux Server
+# Monitor Linux/Ubuntu Server (04/2020)
 This is a python2 script which can be used to monitor Linux/Ubuntu/Unix server CPU, Memory and Disk utilization and issue warning as emails in the case of exceeding utilization thresholds defined.
 Simple and easy to understand script to a person who has basic python coding skills.
 Feel free to contribute for greater features.

-# Instructions
+## Instructions

 You can find a function name analyze_server in the server_health_monitor.py file.
-You write a suiltable main method and call this function inside with the suitable parameters.
-Script will report the current CPU, RAM and Disk utilization value to a ServerHealth.log file in the sepecified location in the parameter.
+Write a suiltable main method and call this function inside with the suitable parameters.
+Script will report the current CPU, RAM and Disk utilization values to a ServerHealth.log file in the sepecified location in the parameter.

-## Example main method
+### Example main method
 ```
 def main():
     # Consider: